 ‘The Irish Scouter’ is a commentary on all things Scouting in Ireland.
 Its a set of personal perspectives and viewpoints.
-We don’t claim to have the monopoly on opinion – we believe everyone should have one!
+We don’t claim to have the monopoly on opinion – Everyone should have an opinion and every opinion should be heard.
 Share your thoughts with us in a comment or, if you want to share a story or experience that is important to you, email us: firstname.lastname@example.org

 We’re on facebook too!

-Garrett Flynn is a member of Scouting Ireland, a Rover Crew Facilitator at BVG Rovers and is Chairman of 115th Ballinteer Scout Group in Dublin.
+Garrett Flynn is a member of Scouting Ireland and Chairman of 115th Ballinteer Scout Group in Dublin.

 He is a former member of Scouting Ireland’s National Management Committee, was the first Communications Director of the association, serving for 3.5 years and introducing the scouts.ie website, the Scouting Ireland chat forum and the Scouting Ireland brand identity among other projects, during his tenure.